-Any ordinary shares purchased in this way may be cancelled or held in treasury for eventual sale for cash, transfer in connection with an employees' share plan or cancellation.
-The resolution explicitly authorises the Company to use any shares purchased and held in treasury for the purposes of its employees' share plans.
 If any shares were used in this way, the Company would take them into account when calculating the share issuing limits in the share plans, to the extent required under the Share Capital Management Guidelines issued by The Investment Association in July 2016.
 There is no limit on the number or value of preference shares that can be purchased.

-1,096,618,681 ordinary shares, equivalent to 1.53 per cent. of the issued ordinary share capital as at the close of business on 20 March 2017, may be issued on the exercise of outstanding awards and options.
-If the Company were to purchase and cancel shares up to the maximum permitted by this resolution, that percentage would increase to 1.703 per cent.
+1,225,060,917 ordinary shares, equivalent to 1.70 per cent. of the issued ordinary share capital as at the close of business on 19 March 2018, may be issued on the exercise of outstanding awards and options.
+If the Company were to purchase and cancel shares up to the maximum permitted by this resolution, that percentage would increase to 1.89 per cent.

-The Directors would exercise the authority only if they felt that to do so would be in the best interests of the Company and would result in an increase in earnings per ordinary share.
+The Directors would exercise this authority to buy back shares only if they believe that to do so would be in the best interests of shareholders taken as a whole and would result in an increase in earnings per ordinary share.